gmocciaro/gc-notes/README.md

 * This service is meant to note information about a specific page (e.g. a date, a number, the minute you stopped a video, etc...)
 * **DO NOT** write personal information/passwords or any other sensitive information since this kind of notes are not encrypted!
-* The plugin's owner (Guglielmo Mocciaro) will not be responsible for any information leak or any issue related to this plugin.
+* The extension's owner (Guglielmo Mocciaro) will not be responsible for any information leak or any issue related to this extension.

 ### Acknowledgments